amueller/ml-workshop-4-of-4/README.md

 About the workshop
 ------------------
 Scikit-learn is a machine learning library in Python, that has become a valuable tool for many data science practitioners.
-This training will cover some advanced topics in using scikit-learn, such as how to perform out-of-core learning with scikit-learn and how to speed up parameter search.
-We'll also cover how to build your own models or feature extraction methods that are compatible with scikit-learn, which is important for feature extraction in many domains.
-We will see how we can customize scikit-learn even further, using custom methods for cross-validation or model evaluation.
+This training will cover some advanced topics in using scikit-learn and how to build your own models or feature extraction methods that are compatible with scikit-learn.
+We will also discuss different approaches to feature selection, and resampling methods for imbalanced data.
+Finally, we'll discuss how to do classification of text data using the bag-of-words model and its variants.

 Prerequisites
 -------------